Teenagers swamp sexual assault helpline in first month of launch

 Women were 83 per cent of callers, and men 17 per cent.

-Around 5 per cent of those who got in contact were referred on to a face-to-face counsellor.
+About 5 per cent of those who got in contact were referred to a face-to-face counsellor.

 Some people called the helpline because of concerns for another person, and used the service to get information on how to support friends or family through sexual harm.